vrchatapi/vrchatapi.github.io/content/tutorials/tags.markdown

 `content_gore` | World has been uploaded with "Blood/Gore" warning.
 `content_other` | World has been uploaded with "Other NSFW" warning.

 Worlds can also have a range of different event-specific tags such as `admin_vket2021` for the Vket row, `admin_muzzfesst` for the MUZZFEST event, or `admin_halloween_2019` for the 2019 Halloween row.
-These are not extensively listed because it would be impossible to accurately keep the list up-to-date and each tag is of little use outside that specific event.
+These are not listed because it would be impossible to accurately keep such list up-to-date, and each tag is of little use outside of that specific event.

 ## Language Tags